Bolliboinapavansai/DocuQuery/README.md

 ## Usage

-Docuquery-RAG-Bot can be used for answering document-related queries.
+DocuQuery can be used for answering document-related queries.
 To use the bot, you can follow these steps:

 1. Start the bot by running your application or using the provided Python script.